Weeping Water Public Schools

 WHY IS THIS PROJECT NECESSARY?

-WHY GOETHERMAL?
+WHY GEOTHERMAL?

 Unmatched Longevity: